 Five Jamaican are among the 6 artists in competition to win the Grammy in the Best Reggae Album category.
 The nominees announced by the Recording Academy include Spice, Etana, Sean Paul, Jesse Royal, Gramps Morgan, and SOJA.
 This is the first time in the history of the Reggae Album award, which was instituted 36 years ago, that two women have been nominated at the same time.
-Only four women have previously been nominated in the Best Reggae Album category: Koffee, who won in 2020; Rita Marley who was nominated in 1991; Sister Carol, nominated in 1996; and Etana, nominated in 2018 for the first time.
+Only five women have previously been nominated in the Best Reggae Album category: Judy Mowatt was nominated in 1985 becoming the first female singer nominated; Koffee, who won in 2020; Rita Marley who was nominated in 1991; Sister Carol, nominated in 1996; and Etana, nominated in 2018 for the first time.

 The Grammy nomination is the first for Grace Latoya Hamilton, better known by her professional name of Spice, whose album “10” dropped on August 6, 2021.
 Spice, who was born in Spanish Town, Jamaica, has been dubbed the “Queen of Dancehall.”
 The album was produced by Jamaican dancehall star Shaggy, and its lead single “Go Down Deh” features Shaggy and fellow Jamaican Sean Paul.
 It hit the top of several reggae charts since its release, peaking at Number 6 on the Billboard Reggae Chart.